 City of Ottawa, ON

 Ben Dick has worked in cultural planning, mapping, and research since 2009, currently as the City of Ottawa’s Cultural Mapping and Research Officer.
 He manages the Ottawa Culture Research Group, serves as Culture Statistics Strategy Co-Chair for CCNC, and is a Mass Culture Research Partner.
 Past projects include developing a cultural plan, assessing the impact of tax incentives for heritage preservation, leading several cultural mapping and neighbourhood studies, analyzing the distribution of grants for culture in Canada, and creating cultural indicators.
 Ben has a B.A. in economics and cultural management from the University of Waterloo and an M.A. in political economy from Carleton University.

 City of Vancouver, BC

-Born and raised on the unceded, traditional territories of the Musqueam, Squamish, and Tsleil-Waututh Peoples, Miko is a Cultural Planner on the Grants & Awards team at the City of Vancouver and brings more than 15 years of non-profit arts management experience, with a focus on community-based, culturally diverse arts programming, outreach, and operations.
-Her love of music and commitment to social justice issues brought her to CiTR Radio, where she worked as Programme Director and later as Editor of Discorder Magazine.
-She then became fully immersed in non-profit work doing cluster management at Diane Kadota Arts Management.
-Her work has focused on capacity building at growing cultural organizations, drawing on her strengths in financial management and strategic planning.
-She was the General Manager and Programming Director at Powell Street Festival Society, for whom she led revitalization and professionalization efforts, and the Executive Director at Nikkei National Museum & Cultural Centre, where she worked to increase the profile of the museum, created new programs, and implemented a rebranding of the organization.
+Born and raised on the unceded, traditional territories of the Musqueam, Squamish, and Tsleil-Waututh Peoples, Miko is a Cultural Planner on the Grants & Awards team at the City of Vancouver.
+She brings more than 15 years of non-profit arts management experience, with a focus on community-based, culturally diverse arts programming, outreach, and operations.
+Her love of music and commitment to social justice issues first brought her to CiTR Radio while studying at University of British Columbia, and from there she became fully immersed in the non-profit world.
+Her work has focused on capacity building at growing cultural organizations like Powell Street Festival Society and Nikkei National Museum & Cultural Centre, drawing on her strengths in financial management and strategic planning.
 Community-building and supporting artists has been at the heart of all the work she does.